 SJR 24 must be approved by House before going on the 2014 ballot.

 Finally SJR 22 would remove the Supreme Court’s power to name its chief justice.
-Currently 22 states allow the supreme court to picks it own chief, while another 7 operate on a strict seniority system (i.e. longest serving justice is chief).
-12 states give the state’s governor some power to pick the chief, but no other state allows the governor the sort of unrestrained power considered by Oklahoma; other states require the governor’s selection be subject to a merit selection process and/or confirmation by the legislature.
+Currently 22 states allow the supreme court to pick it own chief, while another 7 operate on a strict seniority system (i.e. longest serving justice is chief).
+12 states give the state’s governor some power to pick the chief, but no other state except Maryland allows the governor the sort of unrestrained power considered by Oklahoma.
+The other 11 states that give the governor some power over the pick of a CJ subject the choice to a merit selection process and/or confirmation by the legislature.